EmbedJournal/embedjournal/_posts/2013-08-17-interface-4x4-matrix-keypad-with-microcontroller.md

 }
 ```

-Here is a video demonstration for the interface of the 4x4 matrix keypad with the above code.
+Here is a video demonstration for the interface of the 4x4 matrix keypad using the above code.

 {% include youtube.html src="5bZjwhawxVI" %}